BinarX-Curtin/School-Holiday-Program/6. Payload Breakdowns/6.1 Acclerometer/ADXL326 Lesson Guide.md

         </details>
 <br>

 2. Review the "pin configuration and function descriptions" diagram and table.
-What are the important requirements for the input pins?
-Notice how the X, Y, and Z axes are denoted on the diagram (would be wise to keep a note of this).
+What supply voltage can this device handle?
+Are we within its limits?<br><br>(Also Notice how the X, Y, and Z axes are denoted on the diagram, it would be wise to keep a note of this).
         <details>
         <summary>**The pin configuration and function descriptions diagram**</summary>
         ![Alt text](Images/image-1.png)